 Half of each award will be credited to the student's account each semester.

 All prospective music majors are required to audition for the music faculty according to the guidelines below, regardless of the desire or need for a music scholarship.

-If you have auditioned for scholarship consideration, a second audition will not be necessary for the music majors.
-An additional audition may be necessary for placement or ensemble participation.
+If you have auditioned for scholarship consideration, a second audition will not be necessary for the music major.
+An additional audition may be necessary for placement, ensemble participation or instrument change.